Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

 - Caldwell-Pope's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- On defense, the Suns have allowed 111.6 points per game, which is sixth-best in the league.
+- The Suns are the sixth-best defensive squad in the league, conceding 111.6 points per contest.

-- On the boards, the Suns have given up 42.9 rebounds per game, which puts them 11th in the NBA.
+- On the glass, the Suns are 11th in the NBA, conceding 42.9 rebounds per game.

-- In terms of assists, the Suns are third in the NBA, giving up 23.4 per contest.
+- The Suns are the third-ranked squad in the NBA, giving up 23.4 assists per contest.

-- Looking at 3-pointers, the Suns are third in the NBA, giving up 11.4 makes per game.
+- The Suns concede 11.4 made 3-pointers per game, third-ranked in the league.

 Kentavious Caldwell-Pope vs. the Suns